Rothenburg ob der Tauber - A day in Medieval Ages | Germany Travel Blog

-Rothenburg is one of the best-preserved villages of Germany which takes you back into the Medieval times.
-The village is located in the Franconia's Heart of Bavaria.
+Rothenburg is one of the best-preserved town of Germany which takes you back into the Medieval times.
+The town is located in the Franconia's Heart of Bavaria.
 The town has intact medieval walls which used to be for feeding farm animals in old times.

 Germany has countless towns which presents the livelihood of the Medieval times like Bamberg, Bad Windsheim but undoubtedly our favorite Medieval town is Rothenburg.
 Don’t get confused as there are several Rothenburgs in Germany, Make sure you have planned for Rothenburg ob der tauber.

-Rothenburg used to be the second largest city of Germany in mid ages but now it’s a small town which welcomes uncountable tourists from all over the world and provides them the chance to experience the Medieval times in Germany.
+Rothenburg used to be the second largest city of Germany in Middle Ages but now it’s a small town which welcomes uncountable tourists from all over the world and provides them the chance to experience the Medieval times in Germany.

-We visited Rothenburg in mid December.
+We have visited Rothenburg in mid December.
 It wasn’t so cold but the weather was quite shitty.
-It rained for the whole day.
-But the shelter on the top of the walls and understanding tunnels saved us from getting wet.
+It was raining for the whole day.
+But the shelter on the top of the walls and tunnels saved us from getting wet.

 We entered the town from the South Eastern entrance from the Röder Gate and was totally amazed with the first impression of the picturesque village.

-The city used to have an imperial defense hold in the past.
+The city used to have an imperial defence hold in the past.
 It had 46 defensive watch towers and 4 KM long walls.
-You can also take a Rothenburger Turmweg with a guided town.
+You can also take a tour of Rothenburger Turmweg with a guided tour.

 More German Markets Travel Blogs:

 In our case, when we entered the city from the Röder Gate we climbed up the stairs and walked on the walls of the village.

 The view of the old town was just mesmerizing from the walls and watch towers.
 We were totally lost in the beauty of the town.